-Add these crunchy baked onions to your favorite casseroles or have as a appetizer.
+Add these crunchy baked onion rings to your favorite casseroles or have as an appetizer.
 Either way, they are delicious!

 Yields: 4 servings | Serving Size: 1/4 of recipe | Calories: 111 | Total Fat: 1 g | Saturated Fat: 0 g | Trans Fat: 0 g | Previous Points: 2 | Points Plus: 3 | Cholesterol: 3 | Carbohydrates: 15 g | Sodium: 139 mg | Dietary Fiber: 2 g | Sugars: 5 g | Protein: 11 g |

 - 1 large sweet or red onion, thinly sliced into rings

 - 1/2 cup gluten-free Panko, or whole grain bread crumbs (bread crumb recipe)

 - 1/2 cup flour, optional gluten free flour

 - 1/2 teaspoon baking power

 - 3/4 cup low-fat milk or low-fat buttermilk

 In a medium mixing, combine panko or whole wheat bread crumbs, flour, salt, pepper and baking powder.
 Separate the onion slices into individual rings and add to the flour mixture, gently toss and make sure all the rings are coated.
 Remove onions and place on a place.